moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 # [Viral evolution](https://nextstrain.org/groups/moncla-lab/h5nx/north-america/pb2?branches=hide&c=gt-PB2_627&d=tree&gmax=2283&gmin=4&l=scatter&p=full&r=division&scatterX=Domestic_Status&scatterY=gt)

-Using Nextstrain filtering functionalities, we can also identify the prevalence of mutations of interest.
+Using Nextstrain filtering functionalities, we can also assess the prevalence of mutations of interest.

 ### Mammalian adaptations:

-One such mutation is PB2 E267K which is associated with mammalian host adaption.
+Given the high incidences of mammalian infections during this outbreak, the presence of mammalian host adaptations arising One such mutation is PB2 E267K which is associated with mammalian host adaption.
 PB2 E267K- as well as a different amino acid substitution in teh same position, E627V- are present in 14% of nonhuman mammal infections.
-PB2 E267K is also present in wild birds, domestic birds, and a single sapmpled backyard bird infection.
+PB2 E267K is also present in wild birds, domestic birds, and a single sampled backyard bird infection.

 # [Viral evolution](https://nextstrain.org/groups/moncla-lab/h5nx/north-america/pb2?c=Domestic_Status&d=tree,map&gmax=2283&gmin=4&gt=PB2.627K&p=grid&r=division)